Neuroprotective Effects Of Fingolimod In Mouse Models Of Parkinson'S Disease

 Digital Object Identifier (DOI)

 Zhao, Peng; Yang, Xiaoxia; Yang, Liu; Li, Minshu; Wood, Kristofer; Liu, Qiang; and Zhu, Xiaodong, "Neuroprotective Effects Of Fingolimod In Mouse Models Of Parkinson'S Disease" (2017).
-Neurobiology.
+Translational Neuroscience.
 164.